darwingp/darwin/README.md

   - [ ] Clean up special cases for average (refactor)
   - [ ] Adapt for differing screen sizes
   - [ ] Implement drawing in terms of frames, not modifying UI state.
-- [ ] More Push instructions - these need to manipulate a stack of VM instructions
+- [ ] Push instructions - these need to manipulate a stack of VM instructions
+- [ ] Push exec_ instructions

+NOTE*** After all TODO items are complete, we need to check each other's work.

 ### Other